pimsmath/syzygy-intro/content/python-for-computing/index.md

 ![png](/img/P_Soutput_30_2.png)

-## Audio Generation

 # Audio Generation

 With a few lines of code, we can produce sound and play it.

 We will import a few tools to make this possible, including pylab for plotting and numerical work.

 ```python